-Make sure that you push down on the straps, and not the pole grip, for efficiency and to reduce hand fatigue.
-This is why the straps are on there in the first place—to make it easier on your hands and to allow you to expend less energy there.
+Make sure that you push down on the straps, and not the pole grip.
+Using the strap improves efficiency and reduces hand fatigue.
+This is why the straps are on there in the first place—to make it easier on your hands and to allow you to expend less energy.

-Finally, if you’re going to use trekking poles for a trail race, do yourself a favor and double-check that they are allowed.
-The last thing you want is to have trained with trekking poles for an ultra or trail race and not be able to use them.
+Finally, if you’re going to use trekking poles for a trail race, double-check that they are allowed.
+The last thing you want is to have trained with poles for a race and then not be able to use them.